Krakor92/some-custom-dataviews/jukebox/README.md

 So to use this dataviewjs view, you need to get the `view.js` and `view.css` files and put them in a common folder where they are the only ones called that.
 You can't change their names because `dv.view` looks for these 2 files specifically in the path you specify.

-My advice is to have a common folder where you put all the js files.
+My advice is to have a common folder where you put all your `.js` files.
 (Personally I have one at the root which I have called `_js`)
 And in this folder, we create a subfolder with a distinct name relatively clear on the content of what the js generates (here I called it `jukebox`)

 So I have an architecture that looks like this: